mckn-larp/house-rules/README.md

 ## Signing In

-By signing into this game, each participant affirms their understanding and acceptance of all house rules as defined by the Marble City: Knoxville Nights storytelling staff.
+By signing into this game, each participant affirms their understanding and acceptance of all house rules as defined by the MCKN storytelling staff.
 This includes compliance with OWbN bylaws, organizational policies, and the standards of our local chronicle.

 Signing in also serves as confirmation that **both the player and their character are authorized for play** within the One World By Night organization.
 Characters who have not been formally reviewed, approved, or updated to meet current chronicle or organizational standards may be restricted from play until resolved.